-In preparation of sharing the source code of this project publicly, I decided to make a cleaner version of my repo without a million (dozen) testing scenes.
-Unfortunately, even after carefully transfering over every piece of code, I ran into an incredibly tough bug that is causing me to give up for the night—the particles don’t initialize unless scene view is open.
+In preparation for sharing the source code of this project publicly, I decided to make a cleaner version of my repo without a million (dozen) testing scenes.
+Unfortunately, even after carefully transferring over every piece of code, I ran into an incredibly tough bug that is causing me to give up for the night—the particles don’t initialize unless the scene view is open.

 It makes no sense.

-On the bright side, I did make some minor cleanups when transfering over my project.
+On the bright side, I did make some minor cleanups when transferring over my project.
 Now I don’t get an error when a new player is initialized.
 It’s about the journey!

-Seriously though, I want to make a trimmed down version of my project.
-For my next attempt, I think I’ll duplicate my project, and then remove all unused assets.
-The only asset that’ll need to get added is the Kinect v2 Unity Plugin, since I want to make sure that paid Kinect Demos package doesn’t accidentally end up in my git repo.
+Seriously, though, I want to make a trimmed-down version of my project.
+For my next attempt, I think I’ll duplicate my project and then remove all unused assets.
+The only asset that’ll need to get added is the Kinect v2 Unity Plugin, since I want to make sure that the paid Kinect Demos package doesn’t accidentally end up in my git repo.

 Tags: gamedev unity vfx particles debugging scripting optimization